PranavNarala1/CS2340Hw2/README.md

 Please refer to the Android Tutorial videos posted to Canvas for implementation tips.

-Here is a video displaying the correct functionality of the app that you should strive for: https://youtu.be/Fdn-mDC2STc
+Here is a video displaying the correct functionality of the app that you should strive for: (My emulator started crashing after trying to change the package name to include my name, so I could not get the video even though it was working intially when testing).